The Depreciation Recapture Tax You May Owe When You Sell Rental Property

 Here's the idea.

-The Feds feel that any gain a real estate investor realizes when an investment gets sold is in part due to the depreciation allowance they've enjoyed during ownership (which in turn meant less revenue for the IRS).
+The Feds feel that any gain a real estate investor realizes when an investment gets sold is in part due to the depreciation allowance they've enjoyed during ownership, which in turn meant less revenue for the IRS.
 Now they expect the investor to pay for that accumulated depreciation allowance in order for them to "recover" that revenue by using depreciation recapture to tax the gain.

-In other words, because the taxpayer received a deduction from ordinary income for the depreciation of the asset, any gain the taxpayer receives up to the depreciation amount must be included as ordinary income to offset the earlier deduction and taxed at the recapture tax rate.
+In other words, because the taxpayer received a deduction from ordinary income for the depreciation of the asset, any gain the taxpayer receives up to the depreciation amount must be included as ordinary income to offset the earlier deduction and then is taxed at the recapture tax rate.

-Rule of Thumb
+Rule of thumb.